 Each year AAUW College/University Partners in Tennessee and AAUW Tennessee Branches have the opportunity to nominate undergraduate students currently attending a college/university in Tennessee for AAUW-TN scholarships to attend NCCWSL.
 Scholarships cover conference registration (including lodging and meals).
 AAUW Tennessee branches and AAUW College/University Partners who nominate students are expected to contribute to their travel expenses if they receive AAUW-TN scholarships.
 AAUW-TN has awarded college women the NCCWSL Scholarship since 2005.
 Here is the link to the 2019 call for nominations NCCWSL call for nominations.

 2018 AAUW OF TENNESSEE SCHOLARSHIP RECIPIENTS

-Maddie Stephens is a Junior English Literature major at The University of Tennessee, Knoxville and was nominated by UT Knoxville College/University Partner representative.
+Maddie Stephens is a Senior English Literature major at The University of Tennessee, Knoxville and was nominated by UT Knoxville College/University Partner representative.

 In her own words: Throughout my leadership journey, I have learned countless valuable lessons about myself and the challenging practice of leadership.
 Leadership comes from the desire to serve.
 Because of my heavy involvement with UTK’s Center for Leadership and Service, service is one of my important core values.
 I strive to approach all my leadership roles and extracurricular activities with a servant heart and a goal to help others.
 Using this goal as my guiding compass has helped me continually lead with integrity.